Are you a financial advisor, planner, or coach? Good news! If you’re coming to FinCon, you won’t be alone.

 “Financial advisors who are looking to get started with advisor blogging and social media, or those who are a few years down the digital marketing path and want to find colleagues to learn from and share best practices.”

 We agree.
-FinCon is a great place for advisors to grow their business.
-Let’s dig into these nine things you should consider when planning your FinCon experience:
+FinCon is a great place for advisors to grow their businesses.
+Let’s dig into these ten things you should consider when planning your FinCon experience: